codelittinc/node-base-project/src/db/README.md

 ### How can I create a Seed?

 Seeds can be created easily as TS files under the `db/seeds` folder.
-When creating a seed we just export a default function with the business logic to fullfil that seed.
+When creating a seed we just export a default function with the business logic to fulfill that seed.
 As an example checkout the `user.seed.ts`, this will populate the `Users` table with some users.

 ### Do I want to create a seed?

-Seeds are for intial and testing porpouses, so creating seeds will only be related to Development porpouses.
+Seeds are for initial and testing purposes, so creating seeds will only be related to development purposes.
-If you have created a entity that needs data by default required by the application, you don't need a **seed** you need a **Data Migration**.
+If you have created a entity that needs data by default required by the application, you don't need a **seed**, you need a **Data Migration**.

 Examples:

-_Seed:_
-I have created a `Purchase History` view and it would be intresting to have prepopulated that view by default.
-This way all developers could see this view's functionallity without having to go through the full purchase flow.
+- _Seed_: I have created a `Purchase History` view and it would be interesting to have pre-populated that view by default.
+This way all developers could see this view's functionality without having to go through the full purchase flow.

-_Data Migration:_
-I have created the `PaymentType` entity that can be `Cash` or `Credit Card` and this should be added to all environments, most importantly **production**.
+- _Data Migration_: I have created the `PaymentType` entity that can be `Cash` or `Credit Card` and this should be added to all environments, most importantly **production**.

 ## Configuration

 ### Production

-Using Azure PostgresSQL database service we have to use ssl between the client and the service to connect to the database.
+Azure PostgreSQL requires SSL to be enabled between the client and the service, otherwise it won't be possible to connect to the database.
 For that we have configured on production environment to have the `DB_SSL` with **true** value, keep that in mind when connecting from a different environment.